Quavo discography

-The discography of American rapper Quavo consists of one studio album, two collaborative albums (one with Travis Scott and one with Takeoff), 18 singles as the lead artist, 33 other songs including charted ones and guest appearances.
+The discography of American rapper Quavious Keyate Marshall, known as Quavo, consists of two studio albums, two collaborative albums, two compilation albums, two mixtapes, and one extended play.

 Quavo has been featured on four singles that have peaked within the top 10 of the Billboard Hot 100, including DJ Khaled's "I'm the One" and "No Brainer" the former of which reached number one, along with "Congratulations", which peaked at number 8 on the Billboard Hot 100.
 On October 12, 2018, he released his debut solo album, Quavo Huncho, which peaked at number two on the Billboard 200.